Edward Steinfeld

 Edward Saul Steinfeld (born 1966, 谢德华) is a political scientist and academic specializing in contemporary Chinese politics.
-He is currently Director of the Watson Institute for International and Public Affairs and Professor of Political Science at Brown University.
+He is Professor of Political Science at Brown University.
+From 2015 to 2024 he was Director of the Watson Institute for International and Public Affairs.
 Steinfeld moved to Brown in 2013, having previously taught at the Massachusetts Institute of Technology.

-Steinfeld received a Bachelor of Arts, Master of Arts, and doctorate from Harvard University.
+Steinfeld received a BA, MA, and PhD from Harvard University.
 He currently serves on the board of directors of the National Committee on United States–China Relations.

 In 2015, Steinfeld was appointed the Howard R. Swearer Director of Brown University's Watson Institute for International and Public Affairs.
 He was reappointed in December 2020.